josegit88/MilaDS/README.md

 # MilaDS
-Substructure identificator using the DS+ method
+Substructure identifier in galaxy clusters using the DS+ method, version of the code developed in Python

 ----